xinyu-dev/bionemo-demo/docs/framework/4_inference/esm2_inference.md

 ```
 The `dataset_path` does not matter
 4. Go back to the `inference_interactive.ipynb` and run the cells.
-   - **Sequence to hidden states**: this generates per token embeddings
+   - **Sequence to hidden states**: this generates per token embedding
-   - **Sequence to embedding**: this generates per sequence embeddings
+   - **Sequence to embedding**: this generates per sequence embedding